Saint-Léon-le-Grand, Mauricie

 Saint-Léon-le-Grand (/fr/) is a parish municipality in the Maskinongé Regional County Municipality in the Mauricie region of the province of Quebec, Canada.

+History

+In 1708, the area was granted as a seignory to François Dumontier (1666-1714), secretary of Philippe de Rigaud de Vaudreuil, with settlement beginning in the late 18th century.
+In 1797, a mission was founded, that became a parish in 1833.
+The parish was called Saint-Léon-le-Grand in honour of Pope Leo the Great, while the place was initially known as Saint-Léon-de-Dumontier.

+In 1847, the Municipality of Dumontier was created, abolished in 1847, and reestablished as the Parish Municipality of Saint-Léon-le-Grand on July 1, 1855.

 Demographics

 In the 2021 Census of Population conducted by Statistics Canada, Saint-Léon-le-Grand had a population of 863 living in 369 of its 393 total private dwellings, a change of from its 2016 population of 928.
 With a land area of 75.97 km2, it had a population density of in 2021.